mateoconlechuga/app-inc/readme.md

 ## Building

-Add the latest `ti84pce.inc` file to the repo.

-You can build the example application using the following line with `spasm`:
+You can build the example application using the following line with `fasmg`:

-    spasm -E appc.asm appc.8xp
+    fasmg src/execlib.asm execlib.8xp

+You can find an example application in `src/execlib.asm`.

+Inside the `include` directory you will find `app.inc`; which is where all the magic happens.